 Mahindra eXUV300 Electric

-Mahindra unveiled the near-production eXUV300 at the Auto Expo 2020 and the model is lined up for launch in the second half of 2021.
-The eXUV300 gets a 350V powertrain that the company dubs as ‘MESMA.’
-The XUV300 electric will go on to become Mahindra’s first high-voltage, high-performance SUV.
-The underlying Mahindra’s MESMA platform, a modular architecture that supports efficient EV powertrains, will have the eXUV300 go up against the Tata Nexon EV with a range of 370+ km to a charge.
+The underlying Mahindra’s MESMA platform, a modular architecture that supports efficient EV powertrains, will have the eXUV300 go up against the Tata Nexon EV with a range of 375 km to a charge.
 The eXUV300 also features a larger pop-up style touchscreen AVN and wireless mobile phone charger.
-The price is expected in the Rs.12-14 lakh range (ex-showroom).
+The price is expected in the Rs.12-14 lakh range (ex-showroom) when it launches in India in late-2021 or early-2022.

-As per the update we received from before the Coronavirus shutdown, Porsche India will release its first fully electric sports car, the Porsche Taycan, in late 2020.
+As per the update we received from before the Coronavirus shutdown, Porsche India will release its first fully electric sports car, the Porsche Taycan, in late 2020, which is now expected in 2021.
 The four-door sports saloon is the first to get a system voltage of 800V and the car uses a 93.4 kWh battery pack.
 It can be charged to 80% in just 22.5 minutes in ideal conditions and can be charged for a range of 100 km from a high power charging network in just over 5 minutes.

 The Taycan can be opted with ranges up to about 450 km (279 miles in the WLTP measurement).
 The top-spec Porsche Taycan Turbo S can accelerate from 0 to 100 km/h in 2.8 seconds, onto a top speed of 260 km/h.
 It is set to become India’s most expensive electric car at a price of around Rs.2.5 crore.